ltemps/PT_Project/README.md

 # PT_Project

+The data we were provided for this project was force plate data compiled by a team of graduate students at the Boston University Sargent College of Health and Rehabilitation Services.
+Our team chose to use the time normalized stance data in our data reconstruction.
+Each dataset includes trial records for 15696 individuals.
+Each trial spans 100 time normalized data points.

+The datasets consisted of a large number of features for each trial, our objective was to perform dimension reduction on this data.
+Our team used PCA (Principal Component Analysis), Autoencoders and fPCA (functional Principal Component Analysis) techniques to perform dimension reduction.
+This enabled us to see which features were most significantly contributing to the data, and to reduce highly correlated measurements.
+We were also able to perform reconstruction on the PCA and the Autoencoder, which allowed us to see how well the dimension reduction was performing.

+# About the data

 IDinfo contains the row identifiers that apply to the rows for each of the data files contained in Data.zip​

 Time series data are contained in the following files:​